lucasoares/tibia-calcs/CONTRIBUTING.md

 ``$ git commit -am "Fixes some typo found on PR"``

-Once everything is OK the Pull Request will be accepted and all changes will be squashed into a single commit to keep our master history as clean as possible.
+Once everything is OK the Pull Request will be accepted and all changes will be squashed into a single commit to keep our main history as clean as possible.

 #### How to keep your local branches updated

-To keep your local master branch updated with upstream master, regularly do:
+To keep your local main branch updated with upstream main, regularly do:

 ```
 $ git fetch upstream
-$ git checkout master
+$ git checkout main
-$ git pull --rebase upstream master
+$ git pull --rebase upstream main
 ```

 To update the branch you are coding in:

 ```
 $ git checkout changes-layout-3
-$ git rebase master
+$ git rebase main
 ```

 ### Licesing